 Visual Design

 Data visualization goes beyond just charts and graphs.
 Applying design principles effectively (color theory, typography, layout) can be challenging, especially if you're new to design concepts.
-Finding the right balance between aesthetics and clarity can take practice.
+Finding the right balance between aesthetics and clarity takes practice.
 With numerous chart options available, selecting the most suitable one for your data and message can be tricky.
 Understanding the strengths and weaknesses of different charts requires practice and experience.

 Software Skills